The Treachery of Images in the Digital Sovereignty Debate: The Peace of Westphalia as a Historical Parallel

 \begin{quote} ``\textit{Sadder still to think that if this is a new realm of national sovereignty then our existing nation-state world order is just simply not able to engage with the new IT corporate nation-states in any manner that can curb their overarching power to defend their chosen borders.
 The 1648 Peace of Westphalia has much to teach us, and not all of the lesson is pleasant.}'' \citep{Huston20a} \end{quote}

 As is often the case with history, a sense of irony is present: states and international organizations greatly contributed to the expansion of the digital realm throughout the 20th century~\citep[pp.~571--599]{Cortada12}, but they, willingly or unwillingly, lost their control during the early 21th century.
-Via conceptual stretching, it is possible to argue that a new form of sovereignty emerged in the realm, a ``\textit{de facto digital corporate sovereignty}''~\citep{Floridi20}.
-But now, in 2020, it seems undisputed that states are determined to fight back, partially due to the many unforeseen consequences from the loss of control, and partially due to other states who retained their control.
+Again via conceptual stretching, it is possible to argue that a new form of sovereignty emerged in the realm, a ``\textit{de facto digital corporate sovereignty}''~\citep{Floridi20}.
+Unlike the East India Company, the new digital corporate sovereignty is not geographically bound, which is again paradoxical because states and the legitimacy for their power are still largely dependent on territories.
+But now, in 2021, it seems undisputed that states are nevertheless determined to fight back, partially due to the many unforeseen consequences from the loss of control, and partially due to other states who retained their control.
 The task is easier said than done.
 But before briefly contemplating about obstacles, the other side in the debate, the human-centered autonomy, should be tackled.
 As the task is formidable, in what follows, the broader digital sovereignty debate again frames the discussion and deliberation.